tendermint/liquidity/doc/client.md

 Implemented tx cli

-- [x]  `create-pool`   Create Liquidity pool with the specified pool-type, deposit-coins
+- [x]  `create-pool`   Create liquidity pool and deposit coins
-- [x]  `deposit`       Deposit submit to the batch of the Liquidity pool with the specified pool-id, deposit-coins
+- [x]  `deposit`       Deposit coins to a liquidity pool
-- [x]  `swap`          Swap offer submit to the batch to the Liquidity pool with the specified pool-id with offer-coin, order-price, etc
+- [x]  `swap`          Swap offer coin with demand coin from the liquidity pool with the given order price
-- [x]  `withdraw`      Withdraw submit to the batch from the Liquidity pool with the specified pool-id, pool-coin of the pool
+- [x]  `withdraw`      Withdraw pool coin from the specified liquidity pool

 Implemented query cli

-- [x]    `batch`       Query details of a liquidity pool batch of the pool
+- [x]    `batch`       Query details of a liquidity pool batch
-- [x]    `batches`     Query for all liquidity pools batch
-- [x]    `deposit`     Query for the deposit message on the batch of the liquidity pool specified pool-id and msg-index
+- [x]    `deposit`     Query the deposit messages on the liquidity pool batch
-- [x]    `deposits`    Query for all deposit messages on the batch of the liquidity pool specified pool-id
+- [x]    `deposits`    Query all deposit messages of the liquidity pool batch
-- [x]    `params`      Query the current liquidity parameters information
+- [x]    `params`      Query the values set as liquidity parameters
 - [x]    `pool`        Query details of a liquidity pool
 - [x]    `pools`       Query for all liquidity pools
 - [x]    `swap`        Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index
-- [x]    `swaps`       Query for all swap messages on the batch of the liquidity pool specified pool-id
+- [x]    `swaps`       Query all swap messages in the liquidity pool batch
-- [x]    `withdraw`    Query for the withdraw message on the batch of the liquidity pool specified pool-id and msg-index
+- [x]    `withdraw`    Query the withdraw messages in the liquidity pool batch
-- [x]    `withdraws`   Query for all withdraw messages on the batch of the liquidity pool specified pool-id
+- [x]    `withdraws`   Query for all withdraw messages on the liquidity pool batch

 Progress REST/API